Affiliate links on Android Authority may earn us a commission. Learn more.

 Why is ChatGPT showing “Internal server error”?

-If you’re wondering why, it’s likely because of how quickly ChatGPT turned into one of the most popular websites on the internet.
+Since its release, ChatGPT has quickly turned into one of the most popular websites on the internet.
 Scaling up to meet the demands of millions of simultaneous users would be difficult for any company.
 So while OpenAI, the company behind ChatGPT, has worked to handle the increased load, you may still notice the chatbot getting overwhelmed from time to time.

 With millions of visitors, ChatGPT can sometimes run out of network or computing capacity.